George Campbell Tinning

-George Campbell (Cam) Tinning, known as Campbell Tinning, RCA (February 25, 1910 – February 28, 1996) was a Canadian painter, graphic designer, muralist, and illustrator.
-He was an Official Canadian War Artist in World War II; the only one born in Saskatchewan.
+George Campbell "Cam" Tinning, known as Campbell Tinning, RCA (February 25, 1910 – February 28, 1996) was a Canadian painter, graphic designer, muralist, and illustrator.
+He was an Official Second World War artist; the only one born in Saskatchewan.
 After the war, he resided in Montreal but travelled extensively and painted in every Canadian province, the United States, Jamaica, Italy, France, England and Scotland.
 In 1970, he was elected a full member of the Royal Canadian Academy of Arts.

 Early life

 Tinning was born in Saskatoon, Saskatchewan, Canada, on February 25, 1910.
 He studied art in Winnipeg, Manitoba and Regina, Saskachetwan.
 Some of the Tinning family photographs are in the McCord Museum collection.
 In 1938, he attended the Eliot O'Hara School of watercolour in Maine and the Art Students League of New York.
 He moved to Montreal and in 1940 became a member of the Canadian Society of Painters in Water Colour.
 He exhibited at the 1939 New York World's Fair.
 In 1940, he was employed as a graphic designer at The Robert Simpson Company (Simpson's department store) at its St. Catherine Street location in downtown Montreal.
 In 1942 and 1948, he was awarded the Jessie Dow Prize for watercolour at the Art Association of Montreal.